-Below is a listing of the peer-reviewed teaching strategies published on our site.
+Below is a listing of the peer-reviewed teaching strategies published on our website.
+Each strategy submitted undergoes a blind peer-review by a volunteer QSEN Teaching Strategy reviewer.
+You will receive feedback on revisions from the reviewer and then submit your revisions.
 You can scroll through the listing or search the strategies by author, title, and keywords.

 QSEN Teaching Strategies Coordinators